7-foot gator surprises beachgoers on Florida’s Anna Maria Island - NewsBreak

 “Displaced by hurricane Ian this Gator just found on our beautiful white sandy beaches of Bean Point on Anna Maria Island,” Barbi Harris-Wilt wrote on her Facebook page.

-But the wildlife commission would not speculate where the alligator may have come from or if its condition had anything to do with Hurricane Ian.
+But FWC would not speculate where the alligator may have come from or if its condition had anything to do with Hurricane Ian.

 The Statewide Nuisance Alligator Program contracts nuisance alligator trappers throughout the state to remove alligators believed to pose a threat to people, pets or property.

-People with concerns about an alligator should call the wildlife commission’s toll-free Nuisance Alligator Hotline at 866-FWC-GATOR (866-392-4286) and a contracted nuisance alligator trapper will get dispatched to remove the gator.
+People with concerns about an alligator should call FWC’s toll-free Nuisance Alligator Hotline at 866-FWC-GATOR (866-392-4286) and a contracted nuisance alligator trapper will get dispatched to remove the gator.